Myriopteris aurea: Description

 Leaf bases are closely spaced along the horizontal rhizome, which is variously described as being 3 mm or 4 to 8 mm in diameter.
-The rhizome bears scales, which are linear to lanceolate, with untoothed or very slightly toothed margins.
+The rhizome bears scales, which are linear to lanceolate, with entire (untoothed) or subentire (very slightly toothed) margins.
 They are bi-colored, with a shiny central stripe red-brown or shiny chestnut-brown to black in color and narrow light-brown margins, and measure 3 mm long.
 They are slightly twisted and strongly pressed against the rhizome.

 The fronds spring up in clusters; unlike many ferns, they do not unfold as fiddleheads (noncircinate vernation).
 They range from 10 to 60 cm long, sometimes up to 75 cm, and are 0.5 to 3.5 cm broad.
 The stipe (the stalk of the leaf, below the blade) represents from one-sixth to one-third of the total length of the leaf, and is 3 to 15 cm long.
 The upper surface of the stipe is rounded and not grooved.
 The stipe is shiny, dark chestnut brown to black or purplish-black in color.
 It is covered in straight, white to tan hairs, 2 mm long and more or less pressed against the stipe.

 The leaf blades are linear to lanceolate or elliptical, and pinnate-pinnatifid (cut into deeply lobed pinnae), much less dissected than most Myriopteris species.
 It is from 1 to 4 cm wide.
 The rachis (leaf axis) is densely covered in pubescent hairs, but lacks scales.
 From 15 to 44 pairs of pinnae are present, attached directly to the rachis or with a short stalk.
 Each pinna is approximately equilateral in shape, has from 3 to 8 pairs of lobes, which may be cut as shallowly as one-fourth or as deeply as three-fourths of the distance to the costa (pinna axis).
 The number of lobes and deepness of cutting can vary a great deal between individuals.
 They are joined to the rachis by a distinct stalk; the dark color of the rachis extends into the stalk but terminates abruptly in a swollen node covered with hairs.
 The lowest pair of pinnae is slightly smaller than the one above.
 At the other end of the frond, the pinnae gradually taper to an acute or obtuse apex.
 The leaf tissue is parchment-like to almost leathery.
 The upper surface of the pinnae is covered with scattered to abundant hairs, stiff, flattened against the surface, one-celled, and about 2 mm long.
 They are pale golden-tan in color.
 The lower surface of the pinnae is also covered in hairs, matted so thickly as to hide the leaf tissue, which vary from white, particularly when young, to rusty red in color.
 They do not curl up when dried out.